raleel/mythras-srd/0005_Combat.md

 The effects of surprise on a target are potent:

 - The target suffers a –10 penalty to InitiativeInitiative.
-- Until their Initiative arrives, they are considered flat-footed and cannot defend themselvesthemselves.
+- Until their Initiative arrives, they are considered flat-footed and cannot defend themselves.
 - The first attack on the target, if successful, gains a bonus Special Effect
 - For the remainder of the Round, they may not perform any offensive ActionAction.